Skip to main content

 Patient stories

-Illness without appropriate medication
+Illness without suitable medication

-Keeping quiet means “torture”
+Keeping still means "torture"

-Trouble with “legal” medications
+Trouble with the "legal" medications

-What you need to know about Restless Legs Syndrome (RLS)
+Interesting facts about Restless Legs Syndrome (RLS)

 • RLS is the second most common neurological disease (up to 10%) in the population.